MONARCH HIGH SCHOOL COUNSELING DEPARTMENT

 10 credits of which must include Algebra I or higher level mathematics

-10 credits in courses designated as Life Sciences
+10 credits in courses designated as Life Science

-10 credits in courses designated as Physical Sciences
+10 credits in courses designated as Physical Science

 Physical Education: 15 credits in grades 9-12

-10 in elective P.E. courses, grades 9-12, balanced between individual fitness and team sports
+10 credits in elective P.E. courses, grades 9-12, or through PE waivers

 Health: 5 credits in grades 9-10